apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 I got along really well with their two sons, Vikas and Vishal.
 When I found out that Vikas is an official trekking guide, I immediately booked him, which proved to be one of the best decisions.
-They didn't ask me to do so, and most probably are not even aware that I wrote about their guest house here, but I felt compelled to mention this, as I see it as such a big part of my journey, having had the change to experience genuine Himalayan hospitality.
+They didn't ask me to do so, and most probably are not even aware that I wrote about their guest house here, but I felt compelled to mention this, as I see it as such a big part of my journey, having had the chance to experience genuine Himalayan hospitality.

 ### Trekking